-Arguably the most popular broadband provider in the UK, BT Broadband offers a wide range of broadband packages with either ADSL up to 17Mb or fibre optic broadband up to 76Mb.
-Bundle includes call packages or BT TV services.
-BT also offers some incentives to new customers.
+Arguably the most popular broadband provider in the UK, BT offers a wide range of broadband packages with either ADSL up to 17Mb or fibre-optic broadband up to 76Mb.
+The bundle includes call packages or BT TV services.

 Sky is known for its satellite television but the company has added broadband bundles to its services.
-Sky broadband comes with a wide variety of packages to suit most budgets.
-Extras include free streaming TV access via the web or Sky Go app.
-Incentives include gift cards.
+Sky broadband offers a wide variety of packages to suit most budgets.
+Extras include free streaming TV via the web or Sky Go app.

 TalkTalk is popular for its budget broadband with speeds up to 38Mb.
-Broadband packages include phone and TV bundles with affordable TalkTalk TV offering live pausing and catch-up in addition to premium channel add-ons.
-Cheap mobile SIM deals are also available to customers.
+Packages include phone and TV bundles offering live pausing and catchup in addition to premium channel add-ons.
+Cheap mobile SIM deals are also available.

-With its own fibre optic network, Virgin Media has the fastest nationwide broadband service.
-Virgin Media deals are available with phone and TV.
-You also have the option for a broadband only package without the need of a phone line.
+Virgin Media has the fastest nationwide fibre-optic broadband service.
+Deals are available by phone and TV.
+Broadband only package without the need for a phone line is available.
 It offers cable broadband with speeds up to 152 Mb.

-With a UK based call centre offering round the clock assistance, Plusnet is known as one of the best UK broadband providers with superb customer service and technical support.
-It offers some good value deals on both entry level ADSL and superfast fibre optic broadband.
+Plusnet is known as one of the best UK broadband providers with superb customer service and technical support.
+It offers some good value deals on both entry-level ADSL and superfast fibre-optic broadband.

-EE offers great value ADSL and fibre broadband packages on 12 or 18 month contracts, with the option to include a mobile SIM.
+EE offers great value ADSL and fibre broadband packages on 12-month or 18-month contracts, with the option to include a mobile SIM.
 EE TV bundles are also available if you’re an existing EE mobile customer.
-EE lets you download and stream movies to mobile devices using EE Film.

-Vodafone is known for its mobile phone network but it’s now one of the latest entries to UK broadband market.
-Vodafone packages include ADSL up to 17Mb and fibre up to 38Mb or 76Mb, along with phone line rental which includes evening and weekend calls.
+Vodafone is a popular mobile phone network but it’s now entered UK home broadband market.
+Packages include ADSL up to 17Mb and fibre up to 38Mb or 76Mb plus evening and weekend calls phone line rental.

 Post Office Broadband is a straight-forward broadband package with home phone or mobile phone.
-Customers can either choose a broadband-only deal of up to 17Mb or the one that includes paying for the landline telephone too, which works out as a pretty cost effective option.
+Customers can choose up to 17Mb broadband-only deal or the one that includes paying for the landline telephone too.

 Zen Internet is an independent ISP that provides communications services and systems such as leased lines, online data backup as well as broadband.
-Zen Internet offers cheap and affordable up to 38Mb fibre broadband deals for home and medium and lager business customers.
+Zen offers affordable up to 38Mb fibre broadband deals for their customers.

-SSE broadband offers a variety of broadband packages, starting with entry level ADSL broadband that offers a choice of either limited monthly usage or unlimited downloads.
+SSE Broadband offers a variety of packages.
+Its entry-level ADSL broadband offers a choice of either limited monthly usage or unlimited downloads.
 It also offers fibre optic broadband up to 76Mb with unlimited usage.